 Some titles may be out of print on paper, but they are available as e-books and audiobooks, and/or in the second-hand market.
+All Amazon links are affiliated with the Amazon Associates program and are #CommissionsEarned links.

 From the vault, this supernatural thriller is a story of voodoo, murder, love, and obsession—but wait!
 Is it really supernatural, or is it all in the protagonist’s troubled mind?
 Rick Shepherd is an ordinary guy from the mid-west who has been both cursed and protected by different voodoo spells.
 Rick’s torturous journey to find the mysterious woman he met in Jamaica is a tale of redemption, but it is also full of danger and excitement as one horrific thing happens after another.
 To find the love of his life, he must undergo unimaginable torment.